 1) The transmission electron microscope forms projections of the 3D object.
-2) The Theorem:
+2) The Projection Theorem:

 "The 2D Fourier transform of the projection of a 3D density is a central section of the 3D Fourier transform of the density, perpendicular to the direction of projection."
 3) It is necessary to collect a sufficient number of projections over a large angular range.
 From these projections, the object's density distribution can be reconstructed.
-First 3D reconstruction from EM images: 3D Reconstruction of Bacteriophage Tail Using the Fourier-Bessel Approach 1968
+First 3D reconstruction from EM images: 3D reconstruction of bacteriophage Tail using the Fourier-Bessel approach 1968

-Aaron Klug and David DeRosier, LMB, MRC
+Aaron Klug and David DeRosier, Laboratory for Molecular Biology, MRC, Cambridge

-How do we collect the projections?
+How . . . do we collect the projections?
 Three data collection strategies for 3D reconstruction:

-molecule

-specimen grid